h2oai/h2o-kubeflow/README.md

 - Create a Kubernetes cluster.
 Either on-prem or on Google Cloud
 - Run the following commands to setup your ksonnet app (how you deploy Kubeflow)

+NOTE: Kubeflow is managed by Google's Kubeflow team, and some of the commands to deploy Kubeflow's core components may change.
+If Kubeflow deployments are not working following this README, refer to https://github.com/kubeflow/kubeflow.

 ```bash
 # create ksonnet app
 ks init <my_ksonnet_app>